seepick/timesheet/README.md

 # Timesheet

-Keep track of your working hours by using a comfortable Kotlin DSL.
-No user interface, no command line, just code.
+Keep track of your working hours with an elegant **Kotlin DSL**.

+*No spreadsheet.
+No text file.
+Just wonderful code!*

 ```kotlin
 timesheet({